staticbass/react-editable-input/README.md

 ### Props

 **onSave** <br>
-Function that called when user clicks submit button. (required)
+Function that is called when user clicks submit button. (required)

 **text** <br>
 String that is displayed. (required)